lagodiuk/earley-parser-js/README.md

    if ('*' === token || '/' === token) return ['mul_div'];
    if ('(' === token) return ['('];
    if (')' === token) return [')'];
-   return ['num'];
+   // Otherwise - token considered as a number: return ['num'];
 }
 ```